 To avoid skin exposure, a worker should wear gloves that are impervious to Skydrol hydraulic fluids.
 Some manufacturers claim nitrile gloves are suitable for this purpose.
 Nylon latex and polyethylene "throw-aways" are also acceptable.
 Request the Eastman Aviation Solutions Glove facts publication on the

 contact us page for more information or

 download here.
 Eastman does not generally recommend the use of protective barrier creams as they do not provide complete protection.

 Proper First Aid Treatment for Eye Exposure

 Eastman is not aware of any case of eye damage from exposure to Skydrol fluid.
 When the fluid gets into the eyes, it can cause severe pain, but the pain will subside as soon as the fluid is removed.
-First aid is washing with tap water, or a standard eye irrigation solution.
-15 minutes of washing with water will usually be enough to remove the Skydrol and cause the pain to cease.
+First aid is washing with tap water or a standard eye irrigation solution.
+Washing with water for 15 minutes will usually be enough to remove the Skydrol and cause the pain to cease.
 Secondary treatment, such as with sterile mineral oil, should only be given under the care of a medical professional, as it goes beyond recommended first aid.
 Milk is not recommended as an eye wash, because it is not sterile and can cause infections in the eye.
 Always remember to wear safety glasses or chemical goggles to prevent eye exposure when working around Skydrol.